- Religion and Philosophy»

 Chapter thirteen opens with the second "Lot went with him" clause, upon their return to the spot between Bethel and Ai, where the Lord had initially appeared to Abraham with a reiteration of the promise.

 Both of them had become so large in all things that disputes were arising between Lot's and Abraham's herdsman.
 So much so that Abraham suggested that maybe they should part ways, and he gave Lot first dibs on what territory he wished to occupy.
 Lot chose the grass that looked greener on the other side

 Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered every where, before the Lord destroyed Sodom and Gomorrah, even as the garden of the Lord...
 Then Lot chose him all the plain of Jordan

 Remember this event?

-After the fall of man God consistently uses the pattern of two men, many times brothers to illustrate the war between flesh and spirit.
-There was Cain/flesh and Abel/spirit, Ishmael/flesh and Isaac/spirit, Esau/flesh Jacob/spirit, Saul/flesh and David/spirit.
-In this particular instance it is Lot/flesh and Abraham/spirit.
+After the fall of man, God consistently uses the pattern of two men, many times brothers to illustrate the war between flesh and spirit.
+There were Cain/flesh and Abel/spirit, Ishmael/flesh and Isaac/spirit, Esau/flesh Jacob/spirit, Saul/flesh and David/spirit.
+In this particular instance, it is Lot/flesh and Abraham/spirit.

 Lot examples for us the pitfalls of our flesh that always wants what it thinks is best, advantageous, and pleasurable for itself.